Awards & Funding

 - Funding for Clubs & Organizations

-- Bartels Co-Sponsorship —Thanks to funding provided by the Bartels family, undergraduate registered Cornell student organizations may apply for co-sponsorhips to support student-led initiatives.
+- Bartels Co-Sponsorship —Thanks to funding provided by the Bartels family, undergraduate registered Cornell student organizations may apply for co-sponsorships to support student-led initiatives.
 The contact person for the project must be a registered Cornell student.
 The organization must also show they are requesting funds from other entities on campus.
 Organizations may apply every other year.
 To obtain an application and budget worksheet, please contact Sue Parker.

 - Learn how to get your group funding through the Student Activities Funding Commission.